MEI Travel Banner Ad

 Top Things to Do Near the Miami Cruise Port

-Just in the Downtown area alone, there is the Freedom Tower, the American Airlines Arena, and the Bayside Marketplace.
+Just in the downtown area alone, there is the Freedom Tower, Miami Heat games at the Kaseya Center, and the Bayside Marketplace.
 There is also the Perez Art Museum which is arguably the best contemporary art museum in South Florida and the family-friendly Philip and Patricia Frost Museum of Science.

 Best Things to Do in Miami